Beloit, Wisconsin: Festivals

+Beloit's main festivals include the Beloit International Film Festival and Beloit's Winterfest, which includes an indoor playland, ice skating, ice sculpting and toboggan races.

+Baseball

-Beloit is home to a professional minor league baseball team, the Beloit Sky Carp, who play in the High-A Central and are the High A affiliate of the Miami Marlins.
+Beloit is home to the Beloit Sky Carp, a professional minor league baseball team that play in the Midwest League and is the High-A affiliate of the Miami Marlins.
 The Sky Carp play their games at ABC Supply Stadium.
-Until August 3, 2021, they played at Harry C. Pohlman Field.
+From 1982 to 2021, they played at Harry C. Pohlman Field.